 Some foreign jurisdictions will grant deference to the will of the parties, such as a choice of law clause, and the jurisdiction will be more likely to uphold a provision in a prenuptial agreement so long as its application does not appear to be heavily skewed in the favor of one, perhaps less sophisticated spouse.
 Although each country will differ, previous experience has shown that a jurisdiction will be more likely to uphold the validity of a prenuptial agreement if an agreement is drafted in both languages in which each spouse is fluent, and both languages of the different jurisdictions.
 One common mistake for a United States-based spouse is to draft, sign, and execute a prenuptial agreement in English only, even if both parties can speak English, if one of the spouses is from a non-English speaking country.

-Navigating international prenuptial agreements is tricky and can be full of pitfalls for international spouses – a lawyer practicing in this area should recognize that this topic may not even be on the radar for future spouses.
+Navigating prenuptial agreements across borders can be tricky and full of pitfalls for international spouses – a lawyer practicing in this area should recognize that this topic may not even be on the radar for future spouses.
 If any spouses-to-be foresee that their marriage may take either spouse to a foreign country, consulting with a lawyer may be crucial and easy step to preventing unwanted headache and heartache in the future.

 Evie Jeang, managing partner of Ideal Legal Group, Inc., is a Taiwanese-American litigator focusing on international family law, particularly divorce and surrogacy. www.ideallegalgroup.com